 Proud of their French ancestry, its residents love nothing better than an excuse to whip out the Tricolore or trot out some French phrases, in honour of their Gallic heritage dating back to 1688, during the towns’ annual July Bastille Festival.

 Selling itself unabashedly as ‘South Africa’s gourmet capital’, Franschhoek’s lifestyle attracts gastronomes and sybarites from across the globe.

 The Franschhoek winelands fall within the Western Cape’s coastal wine growing region, and thereafter they are a ward of the Paarl wine district.
 There are 43 active wineries along the route, ranging from super-brands like Boschendal and L’Ormarins to very small, garagiste producers, My Wyn.

-On your tasting tour of Franschhoek’s wine estates, expect Loire-style Sauvignon Blancs and buttery, French-oaked Chardonnays, along with Bordeaux-style reds and some bold Shirazs.
+On your tasting tour of Franschhoek’s wine estates, expect Loire-style sauvignon blancs and buttery, French-oaked chardonnays, along with Bordeaux-style reds and some bold shiraz.

 Travel tips & Planning info

 Franschhoek Wine Route

 How to get here

 Cape Town International airport is approximately 70 km from Franschhoek, around an hour by car.

 Franschhhoek is especially lovely from September (early spring) until April (end of summer).